mahikachandra/mini_sql_project/README.md

 - **Submission Timestamp**
 - **Username**

-This data allows you to analyze user performance in terms of correct and incorrect submissions, total points earned, and daily/weekly activity.
+This data allows us to analyze user performance in terms of correct and incorrect submissions, total points earned, and daily/weekly activity.

 ## SQL Problems and Questions

-Here are the SQL problems that you will solve as part of this project:
+Here are the SQL problems that we will solve as part of this project:

 ### Q1.
 List All Distinct Users and Their Stats
 - **Description**: Return the user name, total submissions, and total points earned by each user.